 To protect areas not classified as nonattainment areas, Congress has established a system for the prevention of significant deterioration (PSD) through the Clean Air Act Amendment of 1977.
 Under this act, areas are classified (Class I, II, or III) by the additional amounts of total suspended particulates (TSP) and sulfur dioxide degradation that would be allowed.
-Colorado has established a similar program limiting additional amounts of sulfur dioxide.
-Colorado's lands are classified Category I, Category II, and Category III (corresponding to greater permissible levels of sulfur dioxide).
+Colorado has adopted the same requirements as contained in the Federal PSD program.
+Additionally the Colorado Clean Air Act provides for some additional areas to receive protection from SO2 increases.
+These areas, formerly known as Category I areas, are protected by the same SO2 increments as Federal Class I areas.
+Colorado National Monument is one of these areas.

 Most of the region around the area evaluated has been designated a PSD Class II attainment area.
-An area including Grand Junction and the Grand Valley northwest to Fruita is the Mesa County designated nonattainment area for TSP.
-Colorado NM is designated a State Category I area and has been recommended for PSD Class I redesignation.
+An area including Grand Junction and a portion of the Grand Valley is the Mesa County designated nonattainment area for TSP.
+Colorado NM has been recommended for PSD Class I redesignation.

 The WSA is managed as a PSD Class II area in accordance with BLM's Wilderness Management Policy (Federal Register Vol. 47, No. 23, February 3, 1982).
-Designating the WSA as wilderness or an a national park would not change the air quality designation from Class II.
+Designating the WSA as wilderness or as a national park would not change the air quality designation from Class II.
 Only the State of Colorado has the authority to reclassify such areas.